mateofumis/dumpdork/README.md

 options:
-  -h, --help            show this help message and exit --limit LIMIT         Number of results to return (default is 50).
+  -h, --help            show this help message and exit --limit LIMIT         Number of results to return (default is 50.
+Limit: 300).
   --output OUTPUT       Output file to save results in JSON format.
   --config-file CONFIG_FILE
                         Path to the YAML config file containing API credentials.
+  --wizard              Set up your API key for dumpdork, step by step with easy.
 ```

 Example Queries